SertraFurr/rule34dle-infinite-daily-challenge/README.md

 ### Step 3: View Results

-If it works it will sayt
+If it works it will say it

 </details>